 A win for the Kittatinny Ridge and Paxton Creek

-Manada’s last preservation project of 2015 was a coalescence of conservation goals.
-Within these sixty three plus acres preserved in Lower Paxton Township, are headwaters to the Paxton Creek, floodplains, wetlands, fields and forested land.
+Manada Conservancy last preservation project of 2015 was a coalescence of conservation goals.
+Within this project’s sixty-three plus acres preserved in Lower Paxton Township are headwaters to the Paxton Creek, floodplains, wetlands, fields and forested land.

-It was a pleasure working with the Parkway Farms, Inc. Board, owners of what was once known as Shoemaker Farms in the 1930’s, to make the dream of preserving their family land a reality.
+It was a pleasure working with the Parkway Farms, Inc., board (owners of what was known as Shoemaker Farms in the 1930’s) to make the dream of preserving their family land a reality.

 Permanent protection of wetlands, scenic vistas, and prime habitat…

 We couldn’t have asked for much more!